Reviews You Can Rely On

 Analysis and Test Results

 While wearing our arms out testing accuracy, we tried out all the features these monitors have to offer.
-We found out which work well and took notes on how easy these devices are to use.
+We found out which ones work well and took notes on how easy these devices are to use.
 Overall, we're impressed with these monitors' price points and quality.
 We highlight the top models in each key performance area below.

 What's the Best Value?

 You'll get the best value out of a blood pressure monitor by finding the one that works for you.
 In some instances, that may mean spending a little more to meet your needs.
-If you tend to have higher blood pressure, need a highly accurate option, and would like to easily email your results to your physician, the top-notch Omron Platinum offers a solid value.
+If you tend to have higher blood pressure, need a highly accurate option, and would like to easily email your results to your physician, the top-notch Omron Platinum offers solid value.
 That's doubly true if you have two people in your household that need to use it.
 But in most instances, we think the Alcédo offers the best value in the test.
 One of the most accurate options, it is also easy to use and has voice commands to instruct you and read your results out loud.
 It records 120 readings for two people if you want to share.

 blood pressure monitor - the alcedo offers top-notch accuracy at a very reasonable price.